buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

-WIP Getting set up on the server if you're a Windows user
+Getting set up on the server if you're a Windows user
 ========================================

 ### Authorship: